 It's a powerful blending of stories of seekers who might have lived in the time of the Christ, told with a unique writing style, which combines poetry, straight dialogue and 1st person stream-of-consciousness narrative with the 3rd person narration.

 Unlike the first one above, It poses NO extra-Biblical miracles, but simply point to truth.

-For more on my 2-volume Biblical novel, please check out this hub:
+For more on my unique 3-Part Biblical novel, please check out this hub:

 II.
 Non-Biblical Christian Historical Novels: